LeanneCochrane1701QCA/Leanne-s-Guitar/replicationproject/replication.md

 ![Image](https://github.com/LeanneCochrane1701QCA/Leanne-s-Guitar/blob/master/maketechwillsaveus.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it uses the same parts, however, this project has used a proper diy speaker kit instead of headphones.

 ### Related project 6 ###
 Micro:Bit Air Guitar